za-wa-n-go/ComfyUI_Zwng_Nodes/README.md

 <img width="425" alt="image" src="https://github.com/za-wa-n-go/ComfyUI_Zwng_Nodes/assets/118154415/b344f321-688a-4776-b99d-0d5e6d8ba667">

 ### Load Image Path
-Node to load images directly from a path.
+Node to load images directly from a path.It might be useful to combine it with the Preview Bridge (Image) node.

 ### Simple Photoshop Connector
 A simple node for remote connecting to Photoshop.
 Enable remote connections in Photoshop by going to Edit > Preferences > Plugins, and then input the same password as mentioned in the node to use it.